FREE GUIDE: 100 Figures They Didn't Teach You in School

 1964 - The Beatles arrived in America, but what's less discussed is how Black artists like Little Richard, Chuck Berry, and Fats Domino directly influenced their sound—a debt the Beatles themselves openly acknowledged.

 1990 - The South African government lifted its 30-year ban on the African National Congress (ANC), paving the way for Nelson Mandela's release just two days later.
+Learn more about the core global problems the movement intends to address.

 Births on This Day

 1867 - Laura Wheeler Waring was born in Hartford, Connecticut.
 She became one of the most celebrated portrait artists of the Harlem Renaissance, known for her dignified portrayals of African American leaders and intellectuals.
+Discover more about historical figures like her.

 1968 - Peter Mensah, Ghanaian-British actor known for powerful roles in "300," "Spartacus," and "True Blood," was born.